Postgres Plus® Cloud Database - FAQs

 Q. What kind of monitoring does Cloud Database provide?

 A. Cloud Database provides charts displaying CPU Load and Storage Space metrics.
-It also has an Event viewer for knowing when instances join or leave a cluster, error events, and other status indicators.
+It also has an Event viewer that shows when instances join or leave a cluster, error events, and other status indicators.
 Finally, you can use Postgres Enterprise Manager to monitor your instances in much greater detail along with alerting and other features such as capacity management.

 Q. Can Postgres Enterprise Manager agents monitor Cloud Database instances?